NEONScience/NEON-Data-Skills/tutorials/Python/Lidar/intro-lidar/intro_point_clouds_py/intro_discrete_point_clouds.md

 **Installation Tips for Mac Users:**

-For Python 3.9, if gdal does not install using pip, try running `conda install gdal` in the terminal.
+For Python 3.9, if pip does not successfully install gdal, try running `conda install gdal` in the terminal.

 **Installation Tips for Windows Users:**